rafaeltavares91/quero-ser-clickbus/testes/backend-developer/solution/place/README.md

 Some premises of the challenge:
 - All API responses are JSON.
 - The code was made using TDD and therefore are several unit tests.
-An integration test was included also.
-- I followed the SOLID principles.
+- I followed the SOLID, Effective Java, Clean Code and other good practices.

 ## Technologies
 What was used: